gitlabhq/gitlabhq/doc/university/high-availability/aws/README.md

     gitlab_rails['redis_host'] = "<redis-endpoint>"
     gitlab_rails['redis_port'] = 6379

-Finally run reconfigure, you might find it useful to run a check and a service status to make sure everything has been set up correctly.
+Finally, run reconfigure.
+You might find it useful to run a check and a service status to make sure everything has been set up correctly.

     sudo gitlab-ctl reconfigure